onzfonz/comp227/src/content/2/en/part2b.md

 The `target` property of the event object now corresponds to the controlled `input` element, and `event.target.value` refers to the input value of that element.

-Note that we did not need to call the `event.preventDefault()` method like we did in the `onSubmit` event handler.
+Notice that we did not need to call the `event.preventDefault()` method like we did in the `onSubmit` event handler.
 This is because no default action occurs on an input change, unlike a form submission.

 You can follow along in the console to see how the event handler is called: